Depth gauge: History

 A "sea-gage" for measuring ocean depth was described in Philosophia Britannica in 1747.
 But it wasn't until 1775 and the development of a depth gauge by the inventor, scientific instrument, and clock maker Isaac Doolittle of New Haven, Connecticut, for David Bushnell's submarine the Turtle, that one was deployed in an underwater craft.
 By the early nineteenth century, "the depth gauge was a standard feature on diving bells".

 Mode of operation

-With water depth, the ambient pressure increases 1 bar for every 10 m in fresh water at 4°C. Therefore, the exact depth can be determined by measuring the pressure and comparing it to the pressure at the surface.
+With water depth, the ambient pressure increases 1 bar for every 10 m in fresh water at 4 °C. Therefore, the depth can be determined by measuring the pressure and comparing it to the pressure at the surface.
 Atmospheric pressure varies with altitude and weather, and for accuracy the depth gauge should be calibrated to correct for local atmospheric pressure.
 This can be important for decompression safety at altitude.
+Water density varies with temperature and salinity, so for an accurate depth measurement by this method, the temperature and salinity profiles must be known.
+These are easily measured, but must be measured directly.

 Types

 Boyle-Mariott depth gauge

 The Boyle-Mariotte depth gauge consists of a transparent tube open at one end.
 It has no moving parts, and the tube is commonly part of a circle or a flat spiral to compactly fit onto a support.
 While diving, water goes into the tube and compresses an air bubble inside proportionally to the depth.
 The edge of the bubble indicates the depth on a scale.
 For a depth up to 10 m, this depth gauge is quite accurate, because in this range, the pressure doubles from 1 bar to 2 bar, and so it uses half of the scale.
 This type of gauge is also known as a capillary gauge.
 At greater depths, it becomes inaccurate.
 The maximum depth cannot be recorded with this type of depth gauge, and accuracy is strongly affected by temperature change of the air bubble while immersed.